Kingxukai/linux/Documentation/scsi/ncr53c8xx.rst

 	README.ncr53c8xx	: this file
 	ChangeLog.ncr53c8xx	: change log
 	ncr53c8xx.h		: definitions
-	ncr53c8xx.c		: the driver code
+	ncr53c8xx.c		: the woke driver code

-New driver versions are made available separately in order to allow testing changes and new features prior to including them into the linux kernel distribution.
+New driver versions are made available separately in order to allow testing changes and new features prior to including them into the woke linux kernel distribution.
 The following URL provides information on latest available
 patches: